 If there is suspicion of committing fraud (e.g. if someone else did the interview), you will need to do the interview again upon arrival in Belgium.
 If the suspicion is confirmed, you will be denied admission.
-In this case the advance fee will not be refunded and, if a student visa is involved, Linguapolis will inform the Belgian Immigration Office that you have not been admitted to the programme (see Chapter 8: Rejection and refund policy).
+In this case the advance fee will not be refunded and Linguapolis will inform the Belgian Immigration Office that you have not been admitted to the programme (see Chapter 8: Rejection and refund policy).